LittleTimmy52/OpenComputers/MineOS/README.md

 # MineOS
 ## Purpose
 This is where anything I made for MineOS is located.
 Currently just pictures.

+## What I have
-## Pictures
+### Pictures
-Just pictures I converted to .pic to use in MineOS.
+Just pictures I converted to .pic with the picture converter to use in MineOS.